windingwind/zotero-better-notes/README.md

 > 💡 How to set an existing note as the _workspace note_?
 >
 > 1. In the library: select a note item and right-click
-> 2. In the note editor: click on the tools button
+> 2. In the note editor: click on the Tools button
 >
 > You can change the _workspace note_ at any time.